-Students interested in veterinary medicine may wish to “test the waters” to see if a veterinary career is right for them without having to commit to becoming a veterinarian and fulfilling the relatively steep educational requirements associated with that career.
-For such students, it may make sense to become a veterinary assistant or veterinary technician instead, or first.
+Students interested in veterinary medicine may wish to “test the waters” to see if a veterinary career is right for them without committing to becoming a veterinarian and fulfilling the relatively steep educational requirements associated with that career.
+For such students, it may make sense to become a veterinary assistant or veterinary technician.

-Beyond this, however, the responsibilities and qualifications of these two roles differ significantly.
-To begin, while veterinary assistants don’t require any specific licensure and may start working in this role after obtaining a high school diploma (or GED), veterinary technicians must obtain an associate’s or bachelor’s degree from a two- or four-year college or university and further pass a credentialing examination, as described by the American Veterinary Medical Foundation (AVMA).
+Beyond this, however, the responsibilities and qualifications of these two roles are very different.
+To begin, veterinary assistants don’t require any specific licensure and may start working in this role after obtaining a high school diploma (or GED).
+By comparison, veterinary technicians must get an associate’s or bachelor’s degree from a two- or four-year college or university and further pass a credentialing examination, as described by the American Veterinary Medical Foundation (AVMA).

-Generally speaking, veterinary assistants are more likely to perform clerical work and office support, as well as helping with animal restraint and answering client questions.
-A veterinary assistant will often deal as much with humans as with animals, if not more.
-A veterinary technician (vet tech), on the other hand, is much like an animal nurse in that he or she may care for wounds, assist with tasks related to patient surgery, fill and dispense prescription medications, and perform lab work like blood work, urinalysis, and parasitic identification.
+In general, veterinary assistants are more likely to perform clerical work and office support, help restrain animals during evaluation and answer client questions.
+A veterinary assistant will often deal as much with humans as with animals.
+On the other hand, a veterinary technician (vet tech) serves as an animal nurse caring for wounds, assisting with tasks related to patient surgery, filling and dispensing prescription medications, and performing lab work like blood work, urinalysis, and parasitic identification.

-Unlike veterinary assistants, veterinary technicians often have the option to pursue additional specialties during their education, such as those in anesthesia, dental technology, emergency and critical care, internal medicine, equine veterinary nursing, zoological medicine, and animal behavior.
-Overall, while it takes more education and the pursuit of licensure (in most states) to begin working as a veterinary technician, those working in such a capacity generally have more responsibility for patient care than do veterinary assistants.
+Unlike veterinary assistants, vet techs often pursue additional specialties during their education, such as anesthesia, dental technology, emergency, and critical care, internal medicine, equine veterinary nursing, zoological medicine, and animal behavior.
+Overall, while more states require vet techs to have more education and hold licensure, vet techs have more responsibility for patient care than veterinary assistants.